slowrunner/Carl/Projects/Juicer/README.md

 - Author: Alan McDonley Apr 2019

 ## License
-GoPiGo3 for the Raspberry Pi: an open source robotics platform for the Raspberry Pi.
+GoPiGo3 for the Raspberry Pi: "an open source robotics platform for the Raspberry Pi."
-Copyright (C) 2019  Dexter Industries
+GoPiGo3 - Copyright Dexter Industries 2019

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by